is the most common cause of a diffuse loss of hair with thinning.

 First of all use USFDA approved medical treatment for hair loss – Minoxidil 2% or 5% and LLLT

 This treatment controls hair fall and increases the thickness of hairs.
 Also, it helps the growth of villous hairs.

-Low-level laser therapy has been proven effective in clinical studies.
+Low light laser therapy has been proven effective in clinical studies.
 At the Rejuvenate hair transplant centre, we offer two options for this new approach to hair loss prevention.
 In the office, patients may experience laser therapy with laser cap and use laser combat your home.
 Both products are cleared by the FDA for the treatment of androgenetic alopecia in women.

 Correction of Nutritional Deficiency

 [Vitamin B12, Vitamin D, S. Ferritin & others]